 Your period.
 It’s 50 shades of red, it comes every month, it flows out a certain amount (sometimes heavy, sometimes regular), and sometimes it has…blood clots?
-Look, don’t stress girl – it is normal to experience blood clots during your period, for the most part.
+Look, don’t stress girl – it is normal to experience period blood clots during that time of the month, for the most part.
 We’ve ALL experienced that “WTF is going on” moment when we’ve noticed clumpy blood on our pad or tampon.
 So, we’re here to put your mind at ease and tell you the ‘what’s what’ of period clots, and when it’s best to take a trip to your GP pronto.

 Okay then, so what ARE period blood clots?